 - Ridge Avenue, between Howard and Emerson Streets

-Bicycle riding is not allowed on the sidewalks in the Evanston business district.
-Bicycles stored or parked on campus must be registered with the University Police Department and kept in designated areas, which include bicycle racks and bicycle storage rooms.
-Bicycles locked or parked anywhere else can create a safety hazard in the event of fire and are subject to removal at the owner’s expense.
+Owners are highly encouraged to lock and secure their bicycles at all times.
+Bicycles must be kept in designated areas, which include bicycle racks and bicycle storage rooms.
+Bikes that are locked to anything other than designated bike parking areas, including those secured to railings, stairwells, handicapped access ramps, posts, or benches or that are parked in hallways, doorways, or rooms in residence halls or academic buildings, create a safety hazard in the event of fire and are subject to removal at the owner’s expense.
 The University will not reimburse individuals for locks that have been cut to remove bicycles not parked in bicycle racks or storage rooms.
-Those who have had an illegally parked bicycle removed should contact Facilities Management at (847) 491-5201 to identify and claim it.
+The University shall not be responsible for any bicycles illegally secured in campus buildings or on campus property or abandoned on University property.

 To read the complete Northwestern University bicycle policy, see p.
-100 of the Student Handbook.
+66 of the Student Handbook.